 Summer Research Program runs: July 5 - August 16, 2017

 SUPERVISOR PROPOSALS: Share your passion for research and spark interest of science, engineering, or technology in today's youth!
-Supervisor proposal submissions are open from March 6 to April 7, 2017.
-Please click HERE for more information and to submit a proposal.
+Our online Supervisor proposal submissions are now closed.
+If you are still interested in submitting a proposal, please contact Fervone Goings at email@example.com.

 SAVE THE DATE: August 16, 2017 - Please mark your calendar to join us for the Researcher Thank-You, Teacher Appreciation Day, and Celebration of Research.

 CALL FOR INDUSTRY TOURS: Does your company want to provide a valuable learning experience for a group of enthusiastic youth?
 We are looking for companies willing to host SRP students for an Industry Tour in early August.
 This is a chance for the SRP students to gain exposure to innovative work done at your company and engage with professionals.
 If interested, please contact Fervone Goings at firstname.lastname@example.org.

 CALL FOR ROLE MODELS: Are you a Women working in a STEM field or pursuing graduate or PhD STEM studies?
 Consider volunteering as a Role Model for the SRP Networking Fair which will occur on a Friday afternoon in early August at the UofA.
 More information can be found HERE.

 SPONSORSHIP: Consider sponsoring a summer research student in this life changing and transformative experience.
 All sponsors get paired with a student, are invited to participate in the Celebration of Research, and are publicly acknowledged for their support.
 Various levels of support are available and the cost to support one student is $3,500.
 Please contact Fervone Goings for more details at email@example.com